Kruthika928/wine-quality-prediction-pa2/README.md

 This will download ML conatiner application for training on EC2 instances if not present and starts executing it.
 Once the execution is completed two files named *"Modelfile"* and *"results.txt"* should be present in the home directory (/home/ec2-user) of all the running EC2 instances.
 This *"Modelfile"* can be downloaded from any one these instances which will be used in the prediction application.
 Instructions to download using WinSCP is given at ?????

-## Running the Prediction Application on AWS
+## Running the Prediction Application on AWS with Docker
 The ML container for prediction uses 2 files as input  *"Modelfile"*, *"TestDataset.csv"* .
 The container application takes the *"TestDataset.csv"* as input and applies the model from *"Modelfile"* and generates a csv file with prediction output.
 The detailed steps are explained below.